karandave211/karandave211.github.io/_posts/2026-04-21-ahmedabad-cafe-seo-audit.md

 **Why:** High relevance to the cafe's location, decent search volume, and low competition.

+For a detailed walkthrough of keyword research (including how to filter and prioritise), see my [step‑by‑step gym case study](/seo/keyword-research-local-gym-ahmedabad/).

 ---

 ## Step 3: On-Page SEO Optimization